Cyanic76/Hosts/README.md

 You should make your adblock check for updates daily, or as soon as I publish a new commit.

+### Block apps of your choice

+I'll add more files and folders.
+You'll be able to add them to block a specific application or service, like Google Maps.

 ## Contributing

 Before filing a new issue or PR, [search in the existing ones](https://github.com/search?l=&q=is%3Aissue++repo%3ACyanic76%2FHosts&type=issues).